Frank H. Brumby: Early career

 Born in Athens, Georgia, to Belle Hardeman Brumby and former Confederate States Army officer John Wallis Brumby, he was appointed from the state of Georgia to the United States Naval Academy in 1891.
 Graduating 3rd of 45 in the class of 1895, he served the required two years of sea duty as a passed midshipman before being commissioned ensign on July 1, 1897.

-During the Spanish–American War, he was a junior officer aboard the armored cruiser New York, flagship of Rear Admiral William T. Sampson's squadron at the Battle of Santiago de Cuba, and later served during the Philippine Insurrection.
+During the Spanish–American War, Brumby was a junior officer aboard the armored cruiser New York, flagship of Rear Admiral William T. Sampson's squadron at the Battle of Santiago de Cuba, and later served during the Philippine Insurrection.
+He completed a course at the Naval War College in 1907.

 As lieutenant commander, he served as navigator aboard the USS New Hampshire making a one-week ship visit to St. Petersburg, Russia, in May 1911.
 The entire wardroom was invited by Tsar Emperor Nicholas II to dinner at Peterhof Palace.
 Participating in the visit were: Connecticut class battleships Louisiana, Kansas, New Hampshire, and the first of the dreadnought battleships South Carolina accompanied by the coaling vessel Cyclone.

 His first command was the protected cruiser Cincinnati, which he received shortly before the United States' entry into World War I, during which he was promoted to the temporary rank of captain.
-After the war, he commanded the battleship Kansas from 1920 to 1921 and the battleship New Mexico from 1924 to 1926, before being promoted to rear admiral and assigned as commander Control Force, United States Fleet and commander Submarine Divisions, Control Force.
+After the war, he commanded the battleship Kansas from 1920 to 1921 and the battleship New Mexico from 1924 to 1926.
+Brumby completed the senior course at the Naval War College in 1927 before being promoted to rear admiral and assigned as commander Control Force, United States Fleet and commander Submarine Divisions, Control Force.